steveklabnik/steveklabnik.com/src/pages/writing/how-does-bluesky-work.md

 enough understanding and uncomfortableness with being in control here, and it's designed in such a way that if other, better systems develop, you can move to them.
 They've also indicated that moving governance of `dld:plc` to some sort of consensus model in the future is possible.
 There are options.
+Also, others could run a `dld:plc` service and use that instead if they prefer, too.

 I personally see this as an example of pragmatically shipping something, others see it as a nefarious plot.
 You'll have to decide for yourself.